Broken Coast’s production of Sensi Seeds’ Northern Lights Haze has multiple high quality features, is unique to the market and priced accordingly.

 Whether you like Haze or not, this Northern Lights Haze is a worthwhile addition to your cannabis lexicon, so to speak.
 The flavour profile is rather exceptional; in the spectrum of hazes and their related experiences, where others tend to be brash, NL Haze leans firm and stable.
 It has strong character, I think some aficionados could recognize this in a blind taste test.
 Moreover, this cultivar seems highly lauded by consumers and growers alike, and perhaps, regarded as a pillar in the history of European cannabis genetics.

-Northern Lights Haze is a Sensi Seeds cultivar, you can find information about it online, but I’m fairly sure this one predates the 56k dial-up modem.
+Originally bred by Nevi Schoenmakers, Northern Lights Haze is available at Sensi Seeds, you can find information about it online, but I’m fairly sure this one predates the 56k dial-up modem.
 Sensi gives the lineage for the NL Haze as a cross of the infamous Northern Lights #5 and O Haze (Original Haze).
 Which is interesting, NL#5 and O Haze are two of the three counterparts that create the beloved Jack Herer cultivar (the other being a Shiva Skunk).